Microsoft/azure-docs.pt-pt/articles/iot-edge/tutorial-deploy-custom-vision.md

 ---
-title: Tutorial implementar classificador de visão personalizada a um dispositivo - Azure IoT Edge | Documentos da Microsoft
+title: Tutorial deploy Custom Vision classifier to a device - Azure IoT Edge | Microsoft Docs
-description: Neste tutorial, saiba como fazer com que um modelo de imagem digitalizada executado como um contêiner com visão personalizada e IoT Edge.
+description: In this tutorial, learn how to make a computer vision model run as a container using Custom Vision and IoT Edge.
 services: iot-edge
 author: kgremban
 manager: philmea